earthly/website/blog/_posts/2021-02-11-mitmproxy.md

  the -k (or --insecure) option.
  > exit
 ```

 ## Adding the CA Cert to our Linux Container

 The solution here is a familiar one.
 We need to follow the steps we used above for configuring Linux to trust a certificate authority, but we need to do it inside our container.

 There are several ways to accomplish this.

 ## Solution #1: Volume Mount The Cert

 The simplest solution is to mount the certificate into the proper spot in our container and run `update-ca-certificates`.

-### Alpine:
+### Alpine

 ```
 # Run container and mount in our CA Cert
 > docker run -it -v ~/.mitmproxy/mitmproxy-ca-cert.cer:/usr/local/share/ca-certificates/mitmproxy-ca-cert.cer alpine